 There is also a size preference.
 I want to add large conference room tables and many chairs to these rooms, with space around the sides for people to walk.
 The conference room should be the largest room that meets the placement requirements.
 I gather a list of all legal room candidates, find the largest one, and select all rooms within 90% of the largest room's area as possible conference rooms.
 Then one or more of these rooms are selected.
 Any room that has a conflict (such as intersecting stairs) on one floor is changed to a different room type such as an office for that floor.
 This sometimes happens with conference rooms at the top or bottom of a building stacked partition where stairs extend above or below.

 Each conference room has a single large table that runs most of the length of the room, with as many rolling office chairs as will fit along each side.
-One of the walls at an end of the table has a large TV hanging on the wall, and another wall has a large whiteboard.
+One of the walls at an end of the table has a large TV hanging from it, and another wall has a large whiteboard.
 Neither of these can be placed over the window or door(s).
 I found a conference room phone 3D model that I placed on most of the tables in a random position and orientation.
 Then I added some random items on top of the tables such as laptops, pizza boxes, books, cups, and water bottles.
 Some rooms have trash cans, recycling bins, and/or potted plants.
 Maybe I should add pens, pencils, and papers as well.

 Here is what an example conference room looks like.
 There are actually two adjacent conference rooms with glass windows on this hallway.
 The doors open into the next hallway over, toward the back.